iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    - **Acceleration and velocity**
    - **RMS and Kurtosis aggregate values**
    - **Time and frequency domain views**

+   These are some of the basic tools used by vibration experts to determine the state of the machine, and in more advance cases, also the origin of a fault, such as a loose mount or a bearing fault.

 <img
   src="{{ site.baseurl }}/assets/images/vibration_processing_flow.png"